 Granulated sugar: I used part regular granulated sugar in this recipe along with brown sugar.

 Pumpkin puree: This recipe is not complete without some good pumpkin puree.
 I used my homemade pumpkin puree but you can use a canned one too, it should work just fine.
-If you are making it at home, you can make it by roasting cut up pumpkins until soft, peeling the skin, then processing in a food processor with a dash of filtered water until very smooth and pureed.
+If you are making it at home, you can make it by roasting cut-up pumpkins until soft, peeling the skin, and then processing them in a food processor with a dash of filtered water until very smooth and pureed.
+I have a homemade pumpkin puree recipe too!

 Vegan butter: I love using vegan butter in my cookies to give them a nice buttery flavour.
 I highly recommend using vegan butter for the flavour it gives to these cookies but if you want to make them healthier you can also use melted coconut oil too, it should work just fine.

 Pumpkin spice: This recipe also can’t be completed without a good pinch of pumpkin spice.
 I find that 1 tsp is enough to give the cookies a nice cosy flavour but you can adjust the amount to your liking.
-Up to 1 and half tsp works just fine!
+Up to 1 &1/2 tsp works just fine!

 Recommended equipment for this recipe